If you are a CFA candidate testing in China and are looking for additional information, please visit https://www.prometric.com.cn/page/1447

 - Test center staff to clean all surfaces, including every workstation, admin desk, and proctor desk, at the start and end of each day.

 Please note that these procedures will be subject to change as necessary.
-Starting August 2, 2021, we will be enabling the use of water fountains and water dispensers, where applicable.
-For those testing prior to August 2nd, we recommend bringing your own water to store in one of our lockers while you test.
+As of August 2, 2021, water fountains and water dispensers have been enabled, where applicable.
+Test takers may bring their own water to store in one of our lockers while they test.

 We have fully reviewed all test center operations and continue to reinforce expected actions at all test centers around the world that will mitigate the risk of spread of the virus at these locations.
 These procedures include cleaning high-touch surfaces (ex. test stations, keyboard keys, mouse, etc.) before we open and at the end of the day, and providing hand sanitizer and disposable wipes so that common surfaces can be wiped.